Lesser-M/ECEN404-Team-30--Autonomous-lawnmower/README.md

 -Reports-404: contains all written Reports for this semester

--Videos: contains demo video, and other video or picture that is relevant but not included in the report
+-Videos: contains demo video, validation videos, and other videos recorded that is relevant to the report

+-PicturesandScreenshots: contains validation pictures & screenshots and other images recorded that is relevant to the report

 each of these directories has a README file expalining it further, along with the purpose of any child directories not mentioned here